Fast neutrino flavor conversions in one-dimensional core-collapse supernova models with and without muon creation: Interpretation of the results

-Until now, no crossings has ever been reported in the post-shock region of one-dimensional CCSN simulations~\cite{Tamborra:2017ubu,Morinaga:2019wsv}, though muon creation has never been taken into account.
-In particular in Ref.~\cite{Tamborra:2017ubu}, no crossings was found, whereas in Ref.~\cite{Morinaga:2019wsv} they were found only in the SN pre-shock region, and associated with an enhanced coherent scattering of the more energetic $\bar{\nu}_e$ on heavy nuclei.
-Our results, both with and without muon creation, confirm the findings of Ref.~\cite{Morinaga:2019wsv}.
-Indeed, in Figs.~\ref{fig:summary_plot_D1} and \ref{fig:summary_plot_D2}, most of the crossings are in the pre-shock region and they are all induced by scattering, since they are in the backward direction.
-This is confirmed by Fig.~\ref{fig:F_shape}, where the shape of $F(\gamma)$ has a peak at $\gamma=-1$.
-This is also supported by our reanalysis of D2~\cite{Tamborra:2017ubu} with some further insight.
-As Fig.~\ref{fig:angular_distributions} shows, the crossings above the SN shock (panels for 118 km and 140 km) come in pairs: one in the very backward direction with $\gamma\simeq -1$ and the other at a larger $\gamma$, which can be even positive.
-The widths of these two crossings becomes larger with radial distance.
-Among the two, the crossing occurring at $\gamma\simeq -1$ is more difficult to explain and it has never been highlighted in the literature.
-Considering only the pre-shock region, a possible origin could be electron captures on free protons in the infalling matter.
-The electron neutrinos are dominantly radiated in the backward direction (or equivalently radially inward) due to the high infall velocity of the pre-shock matter.
-Such $\nu_e$ emission might dominate the $\bar{\nu}_e$ in the very backward direction.
-In principle, $\bar{\nu}_e$ can be similarly produced in positron captures on neutrons.
-Nevertheless, even if there could also be free neutrons ahead of the shock, only very few positrons are present, because the pre-shock matter is cool and degenerate.
-The same explanation, however, cannot be applied in the post-shock region, where the infalling velocity is much smaller.
+Until now, no crossings have ever been reported in the post-shock region of one-dimensional CCSN simulations~\cite{Tamborra:2017ubu,Morinaga:2019wsv}, though muons have never been taken into account.
+In particular in Ref.~\cite{Tamborra:2017ubu} no crossings were reported, whereas in Ref.~\cite{Morinaga:2019wsv} they were found only in the SN pre-shock region, and associated with an enhanced coherent scattering of the more energetic $\bar{\nu}_e$ on heavy nuclei.
+The difference in scattering probability generates a backward crossing.
+Our results, both with and without muons, confirm the findings of Ref.~\cite{Morinaga:2019wsv}.
+Indeed, in Figs.~\ref{fig:summary_plot_D1} and \ref{fig:summary_plot_D2}, most of the crossings are in the pre-shock region.
+Moreover we know from Fig.~\ref{fig:F_shape} that $\mathcal{F}(\gamma)$ has a peak at $\gamma=-1$, a feature most likely related to a backward crossing.

+There is one characteristic of the shape of $\mathcal{F}(\gamma)$ in Fig.~\ref{fig:F_shape} we are not able to fully explain.
+For $t_{pb}=0.3$ s and a few other time snapshots (not shown), there is a sudden and significant enhancement of the maximal value of $\mathcal{F}(\gamma)$ when increasing the radial distance.
+Conversely, for most time snapshots the maximal value seems to be slowly changing with the radial distance.
+The sudden enhancement suggests that the features of $G_{\alpha\beta}(\gamma)$ might change significantly when moving away from the core of the supernova.
+Therefore, the mechanism generating the crossing might be modified at specific locations of space and time, though the backward nature (and possibly the connection with some sort of scattering) stays unaffected.
+We are unable to advance any hypothesis about what kind of mechanism change is involved.

+Our reanalysis of D2~\cite{Tamborra:2017ubu} supports the presence of backward crossings both below and above the shock.
+As Fig.~\ref{fig:angular_distributions} shows, the sign of the ELN changes from positive to negative when going from $\gamma=+1$ towards $-1$.
+However, an extra crossing is present at lower values of $\gamma$.
+We are unable to assess a possible origin of such a feature.